puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 ### Create new repo (`create-repo`)

+There are three flavors of repositories:

+* Those where Razor unpacks ISOs for you and serves their contents.
+* Those that are somewhere else (for example, on a mirror you maintain).
+* Those where a stub directory is created and the contents can be entered manually.

+Note that the `task` parameter is mandatory for creating all three of these types of repositories.
+The `task` parameter can be overridden at the policy level.
+If no task is to be used, reference the stock task `noop`.

-There are two flavors of repositories: ones where Razor unpacks ISO's for you and serves their contents, and ones that are somewhere else, for example, on a mirror you maintain.
-The first form is created by creating a repo with the `iso-url` property; the server will download and unpack the ISO image into its file system:
+The first type is created by creating a repo with the `iso-url` property; the server downloads and unpacks the ISO image into its file system:

     {
       "name": "fedora19",
-      "iso-url": "file:///tmp/Fedora-19-x86_64-DVD.iso",
+      "iso-url": "file:///tmp/Fedora-19-x86_64-DVD.iso"
-      "task": "redhat"
+      "task": "puppet"
     }

 The second form is created by providing a `url` property when you create